MicrosoftDocs/sql-docs/docs/integration-services/lift-shift/ssis-azure-deploy-run-monitor-tutorial.md

 ## Monitor the Azure-SSIS Integration Runtime

-To get status info about the Azure-SSIS Integration Runtime in which packages are running, use the following PowerShell commands.
-For each of the commands, provide the names of the Data Factory, the Azure-SSIS IR, and the resource group.
+To get status info about the Azure-SSIS Integration Runtime in which packages are running, use the following PowerShell commands: For each of the commands, provide the names of the Data Factory, the Azure-SSIS IR, and the resource group.

 ### Get metadata about the Azure-SSIS Integration Runtime